maltezfaria/LevelSetMethods.jl/docs/src/extension-makie.md

 plot(ϕ)
 ```

-By default, only the zero level-set is plotted as a contour line.
+By default, only the zero level set is plotted as a contour line.
 For more control, simply
 call the `contour` (or `contourf`) function from `Makie` directly.
 For example:

 ```@example contour2D